July 22, 2020 | By Patrick T. McCloskey

 As amended, Section 602(a) of the BCL provides:

-Meetings of shareholders may be held at such place, within or without this state, as may be fixed by or under the by-laws, or if not so fixed, [at the office of the corporation in this state]2 as determined by the board of directors.
-For the duration of the state disaster emergency declared by executive order two hundred two that began on March seventh, two thousand twenty, if, pursuant to this paragraph or the bylaws of the corporation, the board of directors is authorized to determine the place of a meeting of shareholders, the board of directors may, in its sole discretion, determine that the meeting be held solely by means of electronic communication, the platform/service of which shall be the place of the meeting for purpose of this article.3
+Meetings of shareholders may be held at such place, within or without this state, as may be fixed by or under the by-laws, or if not so fixed, as determined by the board of directors.
+For the duration of the state disaster emergency declared by executive order two hundred two that began on March seventh, two thousand twenty, or until December thirty-first, two thousand twenty-one, whichever is later, if, pursuant to this paragraph or the bylaws of the corporation, the board of directors is authorized to determine the place of a meeting of shareholders, the board of directors may, in its sole discretion, determine that the meeting be held solely by means of electronic communication, the platform/service of which shall be the place of the meeting for purpose of this article.

-The BCL was amended in October 2019 to permit hybrid shareholders’ meetings,4 but the concept of a virtual shareholders’ meeting for a New York corporation was not condoned until Governor Cuomo signed Executive Order 202.8 on March 20, 2020.5
+The BCL was amended in October 2019 to permit hybrid shareholders’ meetings,2 but the concept of a virtual shareholders’ meeting for a New York corporation was not condoned until Governor Cuomo signed Executive Order 202.8 on March 20, 2020.3

 In addition to the temporary amendment to BCL § 602(a), analogous temporary amendments permitting virtual meetings were also made to the New York Not-For-Profit Corporation Law and the New York Religious Corporation Law, with the same effective periods.

-On top of the health and safety issues associated with an in-person shareholders’ meeting, or even a hybrid meeting where shareholders have the right to physically attend, the restrictions governing such meetings, to the extent held in New York, are complex.
-Governor Cuomo’s most recent Executive Order limiting non-essential public gatherings (Executive Order 202.45) provides:
+On top of the health and safety issues associated with an in-person shareholders’ meeting, or even a hybrid meeting where shareholders have the right to physically attend, the restrictions governing such meetings, to the extent held in New York, would be subject to applicable Executive Order restrictions governing non-essential gatherings.4

 Delivery of Unanimous Written Consent by E-mail